mericgulen/crud-app-react/README.md

 # CRUD Application

-- This is a simple CRUD (Create, Read, Update, Delete) application built using React, json-server, axios, react-toastify, uuid, useState, and useEffect.
+- This is a simple CRUD (Create, Read, Update, Delete) application built using React, Vite, json-server, axios, react-toastify, uuid, useState, and useEffect.
 The application allows users to perform basic CRUD operations on a list of items.

 ### Features